wot-oss/tmc/docs/_pages/20-gettingstarted.md

     ```bash
     tmc repo add --type http thingmodels 'https://example.com/thingmodels'
     ```
-   At the moment, a default repository should be provided by your organization.
+   At the moment, a default catalog should be provided by your organization.
 We envision providing an example ThingModel catalog available to everyone in the near future.

+> ##### TIP
+>
+> If you want to host a catalog for your organization or project, you have two options:
+> 1. [A simple read-only catalog hosted by your favorite git forge][1]
+> 2. [A catalog served by the TMC REST API][2]
+> You can configure those as a repo of type 'http' or 'tmc', respectively {: .block-tip }

 2. List the contents of the default repository
     ```bash
     tmc list